I love books,

 A quick little read, even for me!
 There were some very helpful things in the book and for the most part, it was helpful from cover to cover.
 To call it "light" in some ways would be an understatement as he made some remarkable simple statements for what I would assume to be the most basic of knowledge about parenting.
 However, there were many useful things of which I have tried to put things into practice in my relationship with my daughter.

 Perhaps it is the audience Mr. Wolgemuth is targeting with his writing, perhaps it is just the shallow nature of pop-christianity.
-But it is nothing like the hard-hitting practical and important things that some other writers include in their books about parenting: Shepherding a Child's Heart, Don't Make me Count to Three which I would recomend way ahead of this book
+But it is nothing like the hard-hitting practical and important things that some other writers include in their books about parenting: Shepherding a Child's Heart, Don't Make me Count to Three which I would recomend way ahead of this book.

 Nonetheless, I learned much, and have tried to adjust my building style to reflect some of the truths he includes.